Tower Records: Bankruptcy

 Tower Records entered Chapter 11 bankruptcy for the first time in 2004.
-Factors cited were the heavy debt incurred during its aggressive expansion in the 1990s, growing competition from mass discounters and Internet piracy.
-Mismanagement, managerial incompetence, and crippling restrictions from the first bankruptcy deal also contributed to Tower's demise.
+Factors cited were the heavy debt incurred during its aggressive expansion in the 1990s, growing competition from mass discounters, and Internet piracy.
+Mismanagement and crippling restrictions from the first bankruptcy deal also contributed to Tower's demise.

 Some observers took a pragmatic view.
 As Robert Moog, inventor of the Moog synthesizer, has stated: "I'm sorry if Tower Records' and Blockbuster's sales plummet.
 On the other hand, it wasn't that long ago that those megastore chains drove a lot of neighborhood record stores out of business."

 In February 2004, the debt was estimated to be between $80 million and $100 million, and assets totaled just over $100 million.

 On August 20, 2006, Tower Records filed Chapter 11 bankruptcy for the second time, in order to facilitate a purchase of the company prior to the holiday shopping season.

 Liquidation

 On October 6, 2006, Great American Group won an auction of the company's assets and commenced liquidation proceedings the following day.
 This included going-out-of-business sales at all U.S. Tower Records locations, the last of which closed on December 22, 2006.
-The Tower Records website was sold separately.
+The Tower Records website was sold separately to Caiman Inc.

 The managers of f.y.e., a music store chain based in shopping malls, had negotiated a deal to acquire the two historic Tower locations in the latter's home base of Sacramento. f.y.e. later backed out, stating that the "leases aren't what we thought they were". f.y.e. did acquire the lease of the West End Avenue store in Nashville, which eventually closed in 2011. f.y.e. also took over Tower Records in Torrance, which continued to operate until early 2016.

 Rasputin Music, a new and used music and video store based in the San Francisco Bay Area, expanded in the Central Valley of California by acquiring the leases for the former Tower Records stores in Fresno and Stockton.